kayleyseow/CS-113/README.md

 - ✍ - Pertains to [README.md](https://github.com/kayleyseow/CS-113/blob/main/README.md).
 - 💣 - Deleting Files.

-# Further Review and Resources
+# Further Studies and Resources

 ## Further Studies
 **Here is a quick directory of the files from my personal further studies.
 If you are looking for a specific file, this should help.**